dragonman117/USUACM2017CodeCompetition/best_words-20/README.md

 - w is a lowercase string that only contains [a-z,\']

 ###Sample Input

-`3
+    3
     7
     do
     you
     see
     what
     i
     can
     see
     7
     don't
     you
     think
     you
     can
     do
     better
     8
     zebrafish
     are
     better
     than
     clownfish
     don't
     you
     think
-`

 ###Sample Output

-`Track 0's best word is see
+    Track 0's best word is see
     Track 1 has no unique words
     Track 2's best word is zebrafish
-`

 --------------------------------------
 ## Running test cases

-`dank_words.py` is written in python3.
+`best_words.py` is written in python3.
 If you want to run a test case you can pipe the test case to the executable like so:

-`cat testCase0.txt | python3 best_words.py`
+    cat testCase0.txt | python3 best_words.py